makrai/notes/wiegreffe2102-teach-explain.md

-Teach Me to Explain: A Review of Datasets for Explainable Natural Language Processing Sarah Wiegreffe, Ana Marasović
+Teach Me to Explain: A Review of Datasets for Explainable NLP Sarah Wiegreffe, Ana Marasović
 NeurIPS 2021 arXiv:2102.12060 [cs.CL]